Zash/lua-unbound/README.markdown

 :   Path to resolver configuration.
 If set to `true` then the default
     system resolvers are used.
 Otherwise root hints are used.

+`forward`
+:   IP address of an upstream resolver to use.

 `trusted`
 :   DNSSEC root trust anchors, a string or array of strings.